-I am a sucker for tradition, every year lugging in plastic bins from the garage, in order to unpack the treasures carefully wrapped within them.
+I am a sucker for tradition, every year lugging in plastic bins from the garage, to unpack the treasures carefully wrapped within.
 It’s tradition to recall the story of each ornament or tchotchke, gifting myself time to reflect and remember.

 Here, the twin sparkly seashells from Hawaii, from the first house and serious relationship two decades ago.
 The crocheted Nova Scotia lighthouse, bought the summer my mom and I traveled across Canada on the train.
 The tiny canvas sailboat from Bequia, purchased on the bareboat charter through St. Vincent and the Grenadines, newly pregnant and adrift.
 Interestingly, another boat, a cruise ship replica of the one my infant daughter my Mom and I took to Alaska in celebration of her 75th birthday.
 Several vibrant play dough stars and trees, decorated by the same daughter during our crafting phase.
 Back then, making and painting decorations felt like it would be a forever tradition.
 And that’s the thing with traditions, they evolve.
 As an almost 14 year old, my daughter is more interested in sleepovers with friends than Saturday nights painting play dough, and that’s okay.
 No one wants to be smothered by obligation, or weighed down by traditions that no longer represent us.
 We have to be willing to roll with life and our traditions do too, providing comfort amidst certain change, lifting us up, not dragging us down.

-Re inventing traditions is, ironically, the only way to preserve them.
+Re inventing traditions is the only way to preserve them.

 We’ll still have Christmas the way we always do: eggnog and Classic holiday movies the night before, topped off with the Opening of the Pajamas.
 Traditionally, flannel and two-piece, they have evolved over the years into hipster onesies (my daughter) and practical nightgowns (my Mom).
 There is nothing better on Christmas Eve than flannel PJs on flannel sheets.
 Sometimes, if the humidity is really low, flannel on flannel will create sparks in the dark!
 (Trust me, it’s pure Prairie alchemy).
 My Mom no longer sleeps over on Christmas Eve, preferring, instead, the comfort of her own bed, her own flannel sheets.
 We wait until she arrives well rested on Christmas morning.
 She’s a limited time offer, my beautiful Mom, and I am grateful every year we have her.
 Life and traditions change whether we want them to or not.